ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

 4. Extract the Telegraf binaries and configuration to the repository folder.
 5. Configure the `telegraf.conf` file:
    * In `telegraf.conf`, remove the comment in front of the tag `[[outputs.execd]]` and the option `command`.
      * Windows: Assign the following to `command` so the resulting line becomes:
       `command = ["/path/to/flight.exe", "-config", "/path/to/sample.conf"]`
      * Linux/macOS: Assign the following to `command` so the resulting line becomes:
       `command = ["/path/to/flight", "-config", "/path/to/sample.conf"]`
    * Configure any input plugin to consume metrics.
 (The metric must adhere to the schema presented in this README)
-6. Configure the [sample configuration](\plugins\output\flight\sample.conf) to connect to the desired server, and designate the desired table to store metrics in.
+6. Update the [sample configuration](/plugins/output/flight/sample.conf) to specify the Apache Arrow Flight server to connect to and the table to insert metrics into.
 7. Run the plugin using Telegraf: `telegraf --config telegraf.conf --input-filter chosen_input_plugin --output-filter execd`

 To run the tests:
 1. Install the latest version of [Go](https://go.dev/doc/install).
-2. Start an Apache Arrow Flight Server.
+2. Start an Apache Arrow Flight Server on port 9999.
 3. Run the command: `go test plugins/output/flight/flight_test.go plugins/output/flight/flight.go`

 ## Configuration

-The following configuration is a [sample configuration](\plugins\output\flight\sample.conf) used to connect to the Arrow Flight Server and configure what table to insert the data into.
+The following configuration is a [sample configuration](/plugins/output/flight/sample.conf) used to specify the Arrow Flight server to connect to and the table to insert metrics into.

 ```toml @sample.conf
 ## Configuration for where the Arrow Flight Client will send metrics to.